 I would consider myself a fall person.
 We were married in the fall and it’s really my favorite time of the year.
 I love the clothes (Thank God the pressure of swimsuit season is over!) and I adore the flavors that help to usher in the cooler weather.

 Peaches are in the Rosaceae family, which is the rose family.
-They’re technically in the same family with apples and roses which seems appropriate to me since I feel like it bridges the gap between seasons and between peak blooming season for roses and apples.
+They’re technically in the same family with apples and roses.
+This seems appropriate to me since I feel like it bridges the gap between seasons and between peak blooming season for roses and apples.

 I decided to make this Peach Cobbler recipe because the grocery store has an abundance of peaches right now as the season begins to wind down.
 I was craving the fall tastes of cinnamon and oatmeal but wanted something a little sweeter than an apple.
 This hit the spot.

-My husband gobbled it up after I was done photographing and then hand more in the evening.
+My husband gobbled it up after I was done photographing.
+Then he had more in the evening.
 It serves about 6 people and is so delicious you might have to make two if you want to serve it at the party.

-I topped the Peach Cobbler with a topping that’s a bit thicker than what you may be used to on a cobbler.
+The Peach Cobbler topping is a bit thicker than normal.
 I basically made it an oatmeal cookie, although this recipe uses no eggs or dairy and is technically vegan if you leave the ice cream topping off.

 The “cookie” part is perfect for soaking up the juices that come out of the peaches and mingle with the different sugars and cinnamon.
 It’s dense enough that it won’t fall apart on you and it’s soft enough to be the perfect bite of deliciousness with the peaches or without!

-I topped mine off with some vanilla bean ice cream, which I tend to like better than classic vanilla, and it was a match made in heaven.
+I topped mine off with some vanilla bean ice cream, which I tend to like better than classic vanilla.
+It is a match made in heaven.

-You can reheat the Peach Cobbler as needed so wrap it up and save it if you don’t eat the whole baking dish.
+You can reheat the Peach Cobbler as needed.
+Wrap it up and save it if you don’t eat the whole baking dish.
 Then add your ice cream on top, spoon some of the juice over it and sprinkle it with a bit more cinnamon.

 Grab the full recipe below and make it for a quick dessert this weekend or a fall holiday party.
 You will need to use a deep baking dish that’s about 9-inches long.